My Automated Content Pipeline

 Health check

 GatedVoice DNA: Writing style compliance.
-Every sentence checked against banned phrases, em dash rules, paragraph length limits, and contraction requirements.Brand Standards: Brand identity and platform formatting.
-Correct naming, hashtag order, account selection, link placement, the no-duplicate rule, and the no-repost rule.Internal.
-AI drafts prompter scripts for 5 short video clips based on the week's theme.
-Scripts follow a specific voice and attribution model.
+Every sentence checked against banned phrases, em dash rules, paragraph length limits, and contraction requirements.
+The anchor video script also follows the simplified video-script standard ('a sharp business owner who isn't a marketer').Brand Standards: Brand identity and platform formatting.
+Correct naming, hashtag order, account selection, link placement, and the no-repost rule.Internal.
+AI drafts the weekly anchor script: a 15-second topic intro and a 2-3 minute simplified body carrying at least 3 self-contained hook moments Opus can pull as Shorts.
+Plus the two words-only prompter files William films from.

 Film